 If you want a card that earns Ultimate Rewards points

 I don’t want to overstate this but, if you’re new to the world of miles and points, Chase Ultimate Rewards should be your starting point.
 Not only are the points valuable because of airline partners and hotel partners (re.
 World of Hyatt), but even the Chase travel portal can provide some good value.

 Of course, Chase also has the 5/24 rule which would prevent you from getting cards that Ultimate Rewards points later.
 I see no reason to skip Chase and miss out on tons of Ultimate Rewards points.

 Whether you’re looking for a personal card or business card, I’d give Chase a look and start earning Ultimate Rewards first.
 Starting with either the Chase Sapphire Reserve®, Chase Sapphire Preferred® Card or Ink Business Preferred℠ Credit Card gives you the most flexibility in your redemptions, and you can always add a no annual fee card in later.

-The Chase Ultimate Rewards program provides one my favorite card lineups with cards that have great bonus categories to help you earn plenty of points — on top of the sign-up bonuses.
+The Chase Ultimate Rewards program provides one my favorite card lineups with cards that have great bonus categories to help you earn plenty of points — on top of the welcome bonuses.
 When you pair that with the ability to transfer points to airlines and hotels, it really is a well-rounded program and a great way to start your points journey.

 In the following series, I’ll go through some great ways to use Ultimate Rewards points to book award flights to Hawaii (and within the contiguous U.S.), Asia, Australia, the Caribbean, Central America, Europe, India, Mexico, the Middle East, Africa and South America.